Graph Mixture Density Networks: Graph Mixture Density Networks

+The E-step of the EM algorithm can be performed analytically by computing the posterior probability of the indicator variables:

 where $Z$ is the usual normalization term obtained via straightforward marginalization.
 On the other hand, we do not have closed-form solutions for the M-step because of the non-linear functions used.
-Hence, we perform the M-step using gradient ascent to maximize the following term

-The resulting algorithm is known as Generalized EM (GEM) \cite{dempster_maximum_1977}; GEM still guarantees convergence to a local minimum if each optimization step improves Equation \ref{eq:objective}.
-Our code is publicly available to support reproducibility of all experiments\footnote{The code to rigorously reproduce all our results will be provided upon publication.}.
+Hence, we perform the M-step using gradient ascent to maximize Equation \ref{eq:e-step}.
+The resulting algorithm is known as Generalized EM (GEM) \cite{dempster_maximum_1977}.
+GEM still guarantees convergence to a local minimum if each optimization step improves Equation \ref{eq:e-step}.
+Finally, we introduce an optional Dirichlet regularizer $\pi$ with hyper-parameter $\boldsymbol{\alpha}=(\alpha_1,\dots,\alpha_C)$ on the distribution $P(Q_g|g)$.
+The prior distribution serves to prevent the posterior probability mass of the from collapsing onto a single state.
+This is a well-known problem that has been addressed in the literature through specific constraints \cite{eigen_learning_2013} or entropic regularization terms \cite{pereyra_regularizing_2017}.
+Here, the objective to be maximized becomes